paolobenve/myphotoshare/README.md

 * Media animation when passing to next/previous image
 * Folders (or trees) are not scanned if a marker in put inside them
 * Verbosity levels can be set in scanner
+* debug mode for using unminimized css's and js's

 ### Usability: